guillaumealgis/MaxColumnsPlugin/Readme.md

 sustained by you or third parties or a failure of the program to operate with any other programs), even if the author has been advised of the possibility of such damages.

-## License

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-Version 2, December 2004

-Copyright (C) 2012 Guillaume Algis <guillaume.algis@gmail.com>

-Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-0. You just DO WHAT THE FUCK YOU WANT TO.